Curves on K3 surfaces: Regenerating curves

-From Theorem \ref{thm: nodal curves} there is an integral nodal rational curve $R\in|nH-C|$ for all $n$ large enough.
 As there are no $(-2)$-curves on $X$ other than possibly $C$, by the argument at the end of the previous paragraph, we may even choose $n$ so that $nH-C$ is also ample.
+From Theorem \ref{thm: appendix} (see also the paragraph directly after the statement of Theorem \ref{thm: nodal curves}) there is an integral rational curve $R\in|nH-C|$ with unramified normalisation for all $n$ large enough.
 Then the curve $R+C\in|nH|$ is a connected curve, even though the intersection of $C$ and $R$ may not be transverse.
-We build now a stable map $h:D\to X$ constructed by gluing the normalisations $\widehat{R},\widehat{C}$ of $R$ and $C$ at one point, and whose image is $C\cup R\in|nH|$.
+We now build a stable map $h:D\to X$ constructed by gluing the normalisations $\widehat{R},\widehat{C}$ of $R$ and $C$ at one point, and whose image is $C\cup R\in|nH|$.
 Note that $h$ specialises to a stable curve $h_0$ mapping to $\calX_0$ whose image is $C_0$ and a union $R_0$ of rational curves, possibly with multiplicities.
 Observe also that as $R$ is a rational curve in a K3 surface in characteristic zero, deformations of $h$ in $\overline{\mathcal{M}}_g(X,nH)$ either come from deformations of $\widehat{C}\to X$, or will necessarily smooth the unique node of $D$.
-In either case the expected dimension will be $g=g(\widehat{C})$ from Proposition \ref{prop:defexpdim}.
+In either case, the expected dimension will be $g=g(\widehat{C})$ from Proposition \ref{prop:defexpdim}.
 Hence from Corollary \ref{cor:def}, any irreducible component of $\overline{\mathcal{M}}_g(\mathcal{Y}/T,n\calH)$ containing $h$ has dimension exactly $\dim T+g$ and surjects onto $T$.